Single Kitten Syndrome (also called Single Cat Syndrome) is a hot-button issue among feline owners.

 Kittens and cats don’t need a lot of toys when they have each other to wrestle with.

-Although it’s not a recognized condition, the behaviors that go along with single kitten syndrome are very real
+Preventing single kitten syndrome is easy.
+Although it’s not a recognized condition, the behavior that go along with single kitten syndrome are very real

 Fortunately, it’s easy to prevent the issue.
 Just adopt two kittens.